Wendell Corey

-Wendell Reid Corey (March 20, 1914 – November 8, 1968) was an American actor and politician.
-He was President of the Academy of Motion Picture Arts and Sciences and was a board member of the Screen Actors Guild.
+Wendell Reid Corey (March 20, 1914 – November 8, 1968) was an American stage, film, and television actor.
+He was President of the Academy of Motion Picture Arts and Sciences and a board member of the Screen Actors Guild, and also served on the Santa Monica City Council.

 Biography

 Early years

-Corey was born in Dracut, Massachusetts, the son of Milton Rothwell Corey (October 24, 1879 – October 23, 1951) and Julia Etta McKenney (April 11, 1882 – June 16, 1947).
+Corey was born in Dracut, Massachusetts, the son of Milton Rothwell Corey and Julia Etta McKenney.
 His father was a Congregationalist clergyman and an actor who appeared in Rawhide as Dr Tucker.
 Wendell was educated in Springfield, Massachusetts.
 His ancestors included U.S. Presidents John Adams and John Quincy Adams.

-Before becoming an actor, Corey was a washing-machine salesman in a department store.

 Stage

-Corey "began acting in 1938 with the depression-spawned Federal Theatre Project".

-Most of these had short runs.
-Corey had his first hit as a cynical newspaperman in Elmer Rice's comedy Dream Girl (1945).
-While appearing in the play, Corey was seen by producer Hal Wallis, who persuaded him to sign a contract with Paramount and pursue a motion picture career in Hollywood.
+After graduating from high school in Springfield, Corey sold washing machines and refrigerators at a Springfield department store, when he stopped by to see a friend who was acting at the Springfield Repertory Theater.

+The group needed an actor to play the role of a Swedish janitor in Street Scene.
+Corey took the role and stayed with the theater group for a year, working in the department store during the day and acting at night.
+Following that, he went into acting full-time with a theater group in Holyoke.
+He went on to serve a long apprenticeship in the theater, producing, directing and acting in hundreds of plays in summer stock.
+Corey was also employed by the Federal Theatre Project.

 Film

-After appearing in a U.S. Army short film on venereal disease entitled Easy to Get in 1947, Corey's feature film debut came as a gangster in Wallis's Desert Fury (1947) starring Burt Lancaster, John Hodiak, Lizabeth Scott, and Mary Astor.
+While appearing as the cynical newspaperman in Elmer Rice's comedy Dream Girl (1945), he was seen by producer Hal Wallis, who persuaded him to sign a contract with Paramount and pursue a motion picture career in Hollywood.
+Corey's feature film debut came as a gangster in Wallis's Desert Fury (1947) starring Burt Lancaster, John Hodiak, Lizabeth Scott, and Mary Astor.
 In 1947 he appeared in The Voice of the Turtle on stage with Margaret Sullavan in England.

-Wallis promoted him to co-star status in The File on Thelma Jordon (1950) where he appeared opposite Barbara Stanwyck.
+Wallis promoted him to co-star status in The File on Thelma Jordon (1950) in which he appeared opposite Barbara Stanwyck.
 Corey had a good part in Columbia's No Sad Songs for Me (1950) playing Margaret Sullavan's husband.

-He co-starred with Lana Turner in A Life of Her Own but pulled out after only a few days claiming he was miscast.
+He co-starred with Lana Turner in A Life of Her Own but pulled out after only a few days, claiming he was miscast.
 He was replaced by Ray Milland.
 Corey had one of his most memorable roles when he played Lt.
-Thomas Doyle in Hitchcock's Rear Window (1954) starring James Stewart and Grace Kelly.
+Thomas Doyle in Alfred Hitchcock's Rear Window (1954) starring James Stewart and Grace Kelly.
 He toured the US on stage in The Caine Mutiny Court Martial in 1954.

 Television

 Corey portrayed Lou Gehrig in "The Lou Gehrig Story" for the television series Climax!
 (1955).
-He was a series lead in Harbor Command (1957–1958) for which Corey starred with Casey Walters.
+He was a series lead in Harbor Command (1957–1958), starring alongside Casey Walters.